GALLEY PIZZA DOUGH

 - Let the dough rest for 15 minutes

-- Back to kneading, continue with mixer or by hand and knead for an additional 5 minutes.
+- Back to kneading, add salt and continue with mixer or by hand and knead for an additional 5 minutes.
 At this point the dough with be silky and smooth, a little tacky.

 - If using the same day, add dough to a lightly oiled bowl, cover with plastic wrap and a clean tea towel and set aside for 3-4 hours.